edurant/edurant.github.io/courses/ce1901/usb-blaster-win7.md

 3. Receive unsuccessful installation message
 4. Go to the Device Manager (can search from Start menu)
 5. Right click on Unknown device under Other devices
-6. Update driver software…
+6. Update driver softwareâ€¦
 7. Browse my computer for driver software
 8. Browse to the folder with the zip file contents.
 Do not go into a subdirectory (e.g., use usb-blaster, not x64)
 9. Ok, Ok, Next
-10. Warning message appears: “Windows can’t verify the publisher of this driver software”
+10. Warning message appears: â€œWindows canâ€™t verify the publisher of this driver softwareâ€
-11. Click “install this driver software anyway”
+11. Click â€œinstall this driver software anywayâ€
-12. Receive success message that “Altera USB-Blaster” has been installed
+12. Receive success message that â€œAltera USB-Blasterâ€ has been installed
 13. Close